NeKzor/tem/doc/src/reversed/unreal.md

 ### Classes

 The class `UClass` is needed to get the type information of an object.
 From there it is possible to access all the object's children in a linked list which are of type `UField`.
-They contain [properties](#properties) but also structs, enums, constants, functions or state [defintions](#definitions).
+They contain [properties](#properties) but also structs, enums, constants, functions or state [definitions](#definitions).

 ```cpp
 struct UField : UObject {